-If you’ve been following me on Instagram, you may have noticed that I practice intermittent fasting every day.
+If you’ve been following me on Instagram, you may have noticed that I practice intermittent fasting (almost) every day.

 Intermittent fasting describes a practice where you consciously fast for a certain time window on a daily basis.